-Use of estimates
+(j) Use of estimates:

 The preparation of financial statements in accordance with Canadian public sector accounting standards for government not-for-profit organizations requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosures of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenue and expenses during the reporting period.
-Such estimates include judgments as to the valuation of the employee future benefits liability, estimated useful lives of capital assets, valuation of swaps, collectibility of accounts receivable and the amount of certain accrued liabilities.
+Such estimates include judgments as to the valuation of the employee future benefits liability and the valuation of swaps.
 Actual results could differ from these estimates.
 These estimates are reviewed annually, and as adjustments become necessary, they are recorded in the financial statements in the period they become known.

-3. Capital management
+3. Capital management:

 The Hospital defines its capital as long-term debt, deferred contributions related to capital assets and its net assets.
-The conditions and restrictions for the long-term debt are described in Note 8.
+The conditions and restrictions for the long-term debt are described in note 7.

 Through the management of its capital, the Hospital strives to maintain and expand capacity, where possible, to continue operations, including the renewal of capital assets, in order to remain a viable charitable, not-for-profit organization providing health care services.
-The Hospital relies on grants from the MOHLTC and other government agencies as well as community contributions through the Queensway Carleton Hospital Foundation (Note 14).
+The Hospital relies on grants from the MOHLTC and other government agencies as well as community contributions through the Queensway Carleton Hospital Foundation (note 13).
 The Hospital's definition of capital has not changed from the prior year, and the Hospital has complied with the conditions and requirements of capital grants, contributions and long-term debt throughout the year.

-4. Short-term investments
+4. Short-term investments:

-Short-term investments consists of:
+Short-term investments consist of: